-There are myriad reasons for study abroad, many of which are captured on the website for study abroad programs at Baylor (http://bearsabroad.baylor.edu).
+There are myriad reasons for study abroad, many of which are captured on Baylor's Center for Global Engagement website (https://globalengagement.web. baylor.edu/study-abroad).
 Familiarity with a foreign culture allows us to see ourselves in a light that is more objective and less entangled with our own specific heritage.
 That global view grants us an understanding of international issues and enhances our ability to view humanity and conduct business with compassion.
 It allows us to observe and improve on our personal weaknesses.
 It can teach us to value our current life and esteem our heritage.